Rayyvven/Pixie/README.md

 # Pixie
-Pixie is a work in progress rhythm mobile game, which will include a built in level editor, custom music,
+Pixie is a work in progress rhythm mobile game, which will include a built in level editor, custom music, and more!